nophead/NopSCADlib/readme.md

 ## Cable_strips
 A strip of polypropylene used with ribbon cable to make a cable flexible in one direction only.

-Modelled with a Bezier spline, which is not quite the same as a miniumum energy curve but very close, epecially near the extreme positions, where the model needs to be accurate.
+Modelled with a Bezier spline, which is not quite the same as a minimum energy curve but very close, epecially near the extreme positions, where the model needs to be accurate.

 When the sides are constrained then a circular model is more accurate.